 Learn the fundamentals of coastal cruising an auxiliary sailing yacht during

 daylight hours.
-Subjects include Rules of the Road, required equipment,
+Subjects include cruise planning and basic navigation, Rules of the Road,

 course including theory and practical exercises aboard the boat.
 Students successfully